 Go to the Takashiyama depachika in Nihonbashi for the food, and stay for the elevators.
 Bedecked with early 20th-century embellishments, this flagship Takashiyama store has historic gilt elevators operated by white-gloved and pillowbox-hatted elevator attendants.
 After enjoying a ride down to the basement, the usual wide selection of gourmet goods can be found.

 Over a century old, Shinjuku Isetan is home one of the largest depachika in Tokyo, and its food selection one of the most prestigious.
 There’s in-store sommeliers selling boutique sake and top-shelf Japanese whisky, as well as ornate bento boxes, a wide selection of intricate wagashi (traditioinal Japanese sweets), stores by revered French patisserie Pierre Herme and chocolatier Jean-Paul Hevin, plus a rotating counter of Tokyo’s top chefs.
 Be sure to visit the rooftop garden.

 This depachika focuses on promoting the diverse range of regional Japanese cuisine, and there are often showcases of different products or regions on the floors above.
-The majority of Shinjuku Keio’s stalls sell fresh seafood, vegetables and groceries, and there is also a Korean food stand.
+The majority of Shinjuku Keio’s stalls sell fresh seafood, vegetables and groceries.
 The popular French bakery, Paul, is the bread shop of choice here.

 Shinjuku Takashimaya Times Square